netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/vault.md

 **Verify the Ingress configuration in Netscaler**

- Once the certificate is successfully generated, Citrix ingress controller uses this certificate for configuring the front-end SSL virtual server.
+ Once the certificate is successfully generated, Netscaler ingress controller uses this certificate for configuring the front-end SSL virtual server.
 You can verify it with the following steps.

 1. Log on to Netscaler CPX and verify if the Certificate is bound to the SSL virtual server.